By Drs. Les & Leslie Parrott

 Transparency means that you and your spouse don’t have anything to hide from one another.
 It’s not about allowing your spouse to control or dominate you.
 It’s about feeling safe enough to open yourself fully before that person–voluntarily–without worrying about what he or she may see.

 If you’re not transparent now, it’s time to clean up the areas of your life that you may not want your spouse to look into, so that you may share deeper intimacy and a stronger marriage.
+If you use social media like tinder and facebook and you aren’t transparent about those who are you talking to on these platforms, you might find that it could cause a trust issue between you and your spouse.

 - Do Not Lie